bonddevconsult/intro_to_c_plus_plus/compilers/README.md

 So essentially, I'm doing this a bit more complicated to give everyone who uses this a learning opportunity.
 We don't have to do it this way, but, trust me it's worth it.

+If you get sick of trying to build the containers, you can always test your code on [cpp.sh](https://cpp.sh)

 ## Dev notes

 - "C++ is a language that has evolved much over the years, and these tutorials explain many features added recently to the language.
 Therefore, in order to properly follow the tutorials, a recent compiler is needed.
 It shall support (even if only partially) the features introduced by the 2011 standard."